levyjm/SecureCoffee/README.md

 ## Important
 * You should have Text Forwarding enabled as this will use SMS to push messages to your own number.
-  * I am not yet quite sure how to send an iMessage to yourself.
+  * I am not yet quite sure how to send an iMessage to yourself, and not sure if it is even possible.